onyx-platform/onyx/doc/design/masterless.md

 - let K be the original number of peers executing this job
 - if `(P / J)` or `(P / J) + 1` (depending on the job) is less than K, this job reassigns `K - (P / J)` or `K - (P / J) + 1)` peers to the new job that was submitted
 - exactly which peers are released from a job depends on the Task Scheduler for that job

+##### Percentage Job Scheduler

+The Percentage job scheduler allows jobs to be submitted with a percentage value.
+The percentage value indicates what percentage of the cluster will be allocated to this job.
+The use case for this scheduler is for when you have a static number of jobs and a varying number of peers.
+For example, if you have 2 jobs - A and B, you'd give each of this percentage values - say 70% and 30%, respectively.
+If you had 100 virtual peers running, 70 would be allocated to A, and 30 to B. If you then added 100 more peers to the cluster, job A would be allocated 140 peers, and job B 30.
+This dynamically scaling is a big step forward over statically configuring slots, which is normal in ecosystems like Hadoop.

+If there aren't enough peers to satisfy the percentage values of all the jobs, this scheduler will allocate with priority to jobs with the highest percentage value.
+When percentage values are equal, the earliest submitted job will get priority.
+In the event that jobs are submitted, and the total percentage value exceeds 100%, the earliest submitted jobs that do not exceed 100% will receive peers.
+Jobs that go beyond it will not receive peers.
+For example, if you submitted jobs A, B, and C with 70%, 30%, and 20% respectively, jobs A and B would receive peers, and C will not be allocated any peers until either A or B completes.

+If the total percentages of all submitted jobs doesn't sum up to 100%, the job with the highest percentage value will receive the extra peers.
+When percentage values are equal, the earliest submitted job will get priority.

+This scheduler does not compose with using `:onyx/max-peers` set on all tasks.
+The strict upper bound on the number of peers will be respected.

+**Peer Addition**

+In the event that a peer joins the cluster while the Percentage job scheduler is running, the entire cluster will rebalance.

+**Peer Removal**

+In the event that a peer leaves the cluster while the Percentage job scheduler is running, the entire cluster will rebalance.

+**Job Addition**

+If a job is submitted while this scheduler is running, the entire cluster will be rebalanced.

+**Job Removal**

+If a job is completed or otherwise cancelled while this scheduler is running, the entire cluster will be rebalanced.

 #### Task Schedulers